shinzo-labs/coinmarketcap-mcp/README.md

 ### Subscription Level: Basic (and above)

+#### Cryptocurrency
+- `cryptoCurrencyMap`: Get mapping of all cryptocurrencies
+- `getCryptoMetadata`: Get metadata for one or more cryptocurrencies
+- `allCryptocurrencyListings`: Get latest market quote for 1-5000 cryptocurrencies
+- `cryptoQuotesLatest`: Get latest market quote for 1 or more cryptocurrencies
+- `cryptoCategories`: Get list of all cryptocurrency categories
+- `cryptoCategory`: Get metadata about a cryptocurrency category

+#### Exchange
+- `exchangeMap`: Get mapping of all exchanges
+- `exchangeInfo`: Get metadata for one or more exchanges
+- `exchangeAssets`: Get list of all assets available on an exchange

 #### DEX
 - `dexInfo`: Get metadata for one or more decentralised exchanges
 - `dexListingsLatest`: Get latest market data for all DEXes